loconsta/GoodMovieWithoutMoney/index.md

 ADD IMAGE

 <p align="justify"> Let’s compute the correlation coefficients between the three variables.
 For all the test statistics we are going to use 5% as a significant threshold.
 In the plot below we report the correlation coefficient and the p-value for each pairwise comparison.
 For mitigating the huge domain spanned by the revenue and the budget we use the log scale.
 We remark that there is a significant correlation between the log of the budget and the log of the revenue, and the rating and the log of revenue.
 The correlation coefficient for the logarithmic budget-revenue relation is quite high.
 We can imagine that these two variables share a lot of information.
 The surprising fact is that there seems to be no correlation between the rating and the budget.
 Even with a low budget we can imagine producing a film with a high rating.</p>

+<p align="justify"> You lift your head from the paper, your eyes are tired.
+You feel less stress than before, there is still a chance to get a high rating movie from a low budget.
+And you now know that the ratings are getting down with the time, you know that you should not be surprised if not everyone is going to love your movie.
+But which movie type is best suited for this role?
+You keep reading.</p>

 ### Genre analysis

+<p align="justify"> We now want to focus on genre.
+In the next plot we want to give an idea of the different genres present in the data set.
+Below we display the genres present in the dataset.
+We remark that drama, documentary and comedy movies are extremely present compared to other categories such as thriller movies.
+We have to keep this into account when we do our analysis. </p>

+ADD IMAGE

+<p align="justify"> We explore our three variables, rating, budget and revenue, for each genre.
+(Fig ref x) From these representations we remark that genres with highest rating are in order: biography, western and war.
+Biography movies have a significantly higher rating than the others, except for western and war films.
+Concerning the revenue, the highest is obtained by the adventure category and the lowest with documentaries.
+This last category has a lower budget and revenue than the others.</p>

 ### Clustering